stanislavglazko/linked_list/README.rst

    reversed_linked_list = reverse_linked_list(linked_list)

-You are able to use for cycle for linked list.
+You are able to use "for" cycle for linked list.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .. code-block:: python